Optimizing FlowCam's 'Distance to Nearest Neighbor' Setting

-Utilizing proper capture settings during image acquisition is crucial to obtaining accurate concentration and sizing data with FlowCam.
-Distance to nearest neighbor (DNN) is an important capture setting that specifies the distance (in µm) required between two particles for them to be imaged separately.
-Properly optimizing DNN ensures that only one complete particle is captured per image.
+Selecting the proper capture settings in VisualSpreadsheet prior to a sample run is crucial to obtaining accurate concentration and sizing data with FlowCam.
+Distance to Nearest Neighbor (DNN) is an important capture setting that specifies the distance (in µm) required between two particles for them to be segmented into separate images and counted as discrete particles.
+Properly optimizing DNN ensures that one and only one complete particle is captured per image.

 Two common issues arise when sub-optimal distance to nearest neighbor values are used during data collection: